kokoeverest/Automatic-time-lapse-creator/README.md

 > ### A Python package for extracting images from a web cam url and converting these images into a timelapse.
 The process is intended to be automatic, so the only parameters that need to be provided are:
 > - the image resourse url/urls pointing to an image *(not video!)*
 > - the path on your computer where the images will be stored *(default is os.getcwd())*
-> - the location of the city (or coordinates) for which the daylight will be calculated *(default is Sofia, Bulgaria)*
+> - the location of the city for which the daylight will be calculated *(default is Sofia, Bulgaria)*

 ### The purpose of the program is to get an archive/history of the weather in any place that has accessible web cam, so people can actually see what the real weather was like in this place and compare it with weather forecast and/or data from a weather station.